-November 2018 – June 2020
+November 2018 – Present

 In October 2018, Immigration and Custom Enforcement (ICE) abruptly ended a program known as “Safe Release,” which helped asylum-seekers connect with friends and family in the U.S. as they waited for their court date.
 Abandoned on the streets of downtown San Diego, migrant families were left vulnerable to crime and risked straining County resources by adding to our expanding homeless population.
-The San Diego Rapid Response Network (SDRRN) filled this critical gap in government assistance by standing up an emergency respite shelter for asylum seekers.
-By mid-November 2019, ICE began coordinating with the SDRRN to drop-off migrant families at the SDRRN Migrant Shelter each day.
+The San Diego Rapid Response Network (SDRRN) filled this critical gap in government assistance by serving as an emergency respite shelter for asylum seekers.
+By mid-November 2018, ICE began coordinating with the SDRRN to drop-off migrant families at the SDRRN Migrant Shelter each day.

-Starting in June 2020, services for asylum seekers released by the government transitioned from a congregate shelter space to individual hotel rooms by JFS as part of the services it offers under the San Diego Rapid Response Network.
+Starting in June 2020, services for asylum seekers released by the U.S. government transitioned from a congregate shelter space to individual hotel rooms by JFS as part of the services it offers under the San Diego Rapid Response Network.
 We will continue to prioritize the needs of asylum seekers through targeted transition services and legal assistance, ensuring that No One Stands Alone In Our Community.